Join our network. Make change happen.

 Cost optimal building performance requirements

 In the recast Energy Performance of Buildings Directive (EPBD) adopted in May 2010, a benchmarking mechanism for national energy performance requirements was introduced.
+The purpose of this is to determine

 Policy Group(s):